ferdinandrau/lavish.nvim/README.md

         -- usually needed for a transparency effect. transparent = false,

-        -- Whether or not comments show be italicized. italic_comments = false,
+        -- Whether or not comments should be italicized. italic_comments = false,

-        -- Whether or not strings show be italicized. italic_strings = false,
+        -- Whether or not strings should be italicized. italic_strings = false,
     },